Donate Contact

 Back to top

-How to Talk About Food and Physical Activity
+How to Talk Food & Physical Activity to Youth

-How to Talk About Food and Physical Activity MO Project is working to create healthy communities by changing systems that affect two of our most basic needs: food and physical activity.
+How to Talk Food & Physical Activity to Youth MO Project is working to create healthy communities by changing systems that affect two of our most basic needs: food and physical activity.
 The main way we’re doing it is encouraging youth to think about food and physical activity systems.

-Download Download How to Talk About Food and Physical Activity
+Download Download How to Talk Food & Physical Activity to Youth

 Back to top